A Sorry Apology Can Add Insult to Injury

 Taking the easy way out.
 An apology should be heartfelt — not just an attempt to smooth ruffled feathers.

 Hollow words.
-An apology should be a sincere expression of regret.
+When you apologize, it should be a sincere expression of regret.
 But words are meaningless if they’re not supported with action.

 Face reality.
 An apology should fit the “crime.”
 Saying “I’m sorry” may not be enough to make things right.
 You may have to go further to make amends.

 Poor timing.
-An apology should be made as soon as the act occurs rather than letting too much time elapse.
+Apologize as soon as the act occurs rather than letting too much time elapse.

 Lack of commitment.
 An apology should represent a willingness and an obligation to make things right.